 They may differ to the information contained in this leaflet.

 How much to take

-The usual dose for men is one 50 mg tablet each day.
-This may be reduced if you have severe liver problems.
+The usual dose is one tablet taken each day.
+This dose may be reduced if you have

 How to take it